Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Pity The Cat.md

 # Prisca Pauwels

-*Minion: Right Hand (motivation: to backup [[the Order]])*
+*Minion: Right [[Hand]] (motivation: to backup [[the Order]])*

 The current mayor of the town.
 She has returned from studies in a big city worried that her hometown has too little contact with the world.
 She won an election promising modernisation and openness.
-She genuinely wishes the town well and doesn’t want it to lose all its charm, but she’s easy prey for the manipulations of The Starry Order.
+She genuinely wishes the town well and doesn’t want it to lose all its [[Charm]], but she’s easy prey for the manipulations of The Starry Order.

 # Roelof Pauwels